-If you know you're going to be doing creative audio manipulation that involves stretching audio files past their recorded length, you may choose to record at a higher sample rate (if your audio interface allows for it).
-Stretching an audio file that was recorded at 192000 samples/second will maintain its fidelity far past the point of an audio file that was recorded at 44100 samples/second.
+If you know you're going to be performing creative audio manipulation that involves time stretching audio files past their recorded length, you may choose to record at a higher sample rate (if your audio interface allows for it).
+Time stretching an audio file that was recorded at 192000 samples/second can maintain its fidelity far past the point of an audio file that was recorded at 44100 samples/second.

 On a television you can set the volume to it's minimum amplitude (0dB) or to it's maximum amplitude (70dB).
 If the television only allows you to set 5 different volume levels (ranging from 0dB to 70dB), it would be considered to have a low amplitude resolution.
 What if you wanted to set the volume between it's 3rd and 4th volume setting?
 You wouldn't be able to because its amplitude resolution is too low.
 If the television allowed you to choose from 100 different volume levels (ranging from 0dB to 70dB), it would be considered to have a high amplitude resolution.
 The minimum and maximum amplitudes haven't changed, but you're now capable of selecting more fine-tuned amplitude levels.
 This concept can help explain how bit depth works.